Ready to check-in

 There are a total of 8 rooms suitable for disabled guests and the hotel meets the standards of accessibility and safety (as per Spanish legislation).
 All public areas are accessible for disabled, too.

 3 of the 4 pools have a chair to lower clients with disabilities into the water and life guards are on hand to assist if needed.
 Only the pool used for water sports does not have the chair.

 Value for money

-Double rooms start from €160 in low season rising to €270 in peak summer on a 24hr all inclusive basis.
-Good value for money and prices are very competitive with other hotels in the local area.
+Double rooms start from €160 in low season rising to €270 in peak summer on a 24hr all inclusive basis which I believe is great value for money and prices are very competitive with other hotels in the local area.

 If I could pick any gripe with the hotel, it would be that the buffet restaurant did seem to get a little crowded at breakfast and later in the evening for dinner.

 Tip – Sit away from the main thoroughfares in the restaurant.

 Also only 1 choice of red, white and rose wine available.
 A little bit more choice would be nice especially if spending more than a few days at the hotel.